WPorter94/Evaluation/README.md

   The code for PageRank can be found here https://github.com/WPorter94/Pagerank.

 BreakDown-
 	Each measure is found in its own function.
-Each measure si self contained excpept for nDCG which uses a helper function(idealNDCG) and Fallout which calls recall and precision functions within it.
+Each measure is self contained excpept for nDCG which uses a helper function(idealNDCG) and Fallout which calls recall and precision functions within it.

 Description-